 The online education offered through the cooperative model mirrors the same education offered at physical campus locations.
 All participating institutions are regionally accredited by the Southern Association of Colleges and Schools (SACS), while several programs have additional discipline-specific national accreditation status.

-Students have the opportunity to choose a "home campus" from among the 6 universities awarding Bachelor's and Master's degrees, the 13 community colleges providing Associate degrees and the 27 colleges of applied technology offering technical certificates and diplomas.
+Students have the opportunity to choose a "home campus" from among participating universities awarding Bachelor's and Master's degrees, 13 community colleges providing Associate degrees and 27 colleges of applied technology offering technical certificates and diplomas.
 Individuals apply for admission, register for courses, and are awarded degrees, diplomas, or certificates from the home campus.